-68 days — Also known as 'Homesteader', 'Lincoln' does well in the Northern United States.
-It resists wilt and is tolerant of heat.
-The vines grow eighteen to thirty inches tall and benefit from some support.
-It produces well and the pods are easy to shell.
+68 days — Originally from England, 'Lincoln' performs well in the Northern United States.
+Its vines resist wilt, are heat tolerant, grow eighteen to thirty inches tall, and do benefit from some support.
+'Lincoln', also known as 'Homesteader', is productive and as an added bonus, the pods are easy to shell.

-'Lincoln' was one of the better post-war varieties to be introduced and continued to be popular in commercial production into the mid-1960s.
+some years prior.
+It remained popular in commercial pea production into the mid-1960s.
 Each ounce is approximately 150 seeds, which is generally enough to plant at least a ten foot row.